-Arlington to end sidewalk crowding ordinance passed to slow coronavirus spread
+Maryland prepares for dual viruses as Arlington votes to end sidewalk crowding ordinance

+“I think it’s really important for the public to know that just because something is now allowed to be open because of a change in particular guidance from the state or a local community, that does not mean that activity is safe for them to do, per se,” Inglesby said.

+In Arlington, the County Board voted 4 to 1 on Tuesday to drop its newly created sidewalk ordinance by the end of the month after facing a barrage of resistance.

 The ordinance, which made it illegal for more than three people in a group to congregate in certain areas, was rushed into effect July 31 as a temporary measure without public input.
-The public hearing drew wide opposition from the community, although the county’s health director and staff said crowding outside bars and restaurants — as patrons wait for tables inside occupancy-limited businesses — created opportunities for the virus to spread.
+Wednesday’s public hearing drew wide opposition from the community, although the county’s health director and staff said crowding outside bars and restaurants — as patrons wait for tables inside occupancy-limited businesses — created opportunities for the virus to spread.

-A presentation to the board from county staff said crowding especially occurs between 10 p.m. and 2 a.m. along Clarendon Boulevard, and “efforts to spread out long lines of patrons by officers and restaurant security have been met with defiance, confrontation and hostility.”
+A presentation to the board from county staff said that crowding especially occurs between 10 p.m. and 2 a.m. along Clarendon Boulevard and that “efforts to spread out long lines of patrons by officers and restaurant security have been met with defiance, confrontation and hostility.”

 The all-Democratic board voted to rescind the ordinance at the end of September, with the lone vote to keep it coming from board Chairwoman Libby Garvey.

-“Arlington police have determined that it is impractical to cite hundreds of violators a night,” board member Christian Dorsey said.
+“Arlington police have determined that it is impractical to cite hundreds of violators a night,” said board member Christian Dorsey.
 “They have prioritized encouraging compliance and have not issued a single citation.
 I don’t see any reason to continue having something on the books that clearly doesn’t work.”

 County manager Mark Schwartz said that despite posted warnings and education efforts, compliance remained spotty and enforcement proved challenging.
 The county’s rolling seven-day average caseload stood at 14 on Wednesday, down from an average of 22 daily infections a month earlier.